itTkm/pandoc-mermaid-selenium-filter/README.md

 Provides a feature available as a [filter] for the widely known universal document conversion tool [Pandoc], which converts code blocks written in [Mermaid] syntax within Markdown documents into images.

+Supports [Architecture Diagrams] introduced in Mermaid v11.1.0.
+Additionally, icon sets from [iconify.design], including [SVG Logos] and [Material Design Icons], are available for use.

 The conversion process follows these steps:

 1. Detect code blocks with the `mermaid` class specified